yowainwright/codependence/.github/ACTION.md

 ```

 The stable branch is `update-dependencies/go`, so every Go run updates the same
 open pull request.
-Bun, Go, uv, and `docker github-actions` invocations use
+Bun, Go, Rust, uv, and `docker github-actions` invocations
-different branches and therefore maintain separate pull requests.
-If multiple
+use different branches and therefore maintain separate pull requests.
+If
-managers are intentionally passed together, they produce one pull request:
+multiple managers are intentionally passed together, they produce one pull
+request:

 ```yaml
 with: